-Mr. Steele is a past President of the Board of Directors of the Community Center of La Cañada Flintridge, Vice President and a member of the Board of Directors of the Spartan Boosters, and served for several years as Chair of the La Cañada Unified School District’s Bond Oversight Committee.
+Mr. Steele is a past President of the Board of Directors of the Community Center of La Cañada Flintridge, former Vice President and a member of the Board of Directors of the Spartan Boosters, and served for several years as Chair of the La Cañada Unified School District’s Bond Oversight Committee.
 He was also an adjunct professor in the USC Price School of Public Policy in 2011 and 2012.
-He is a frequent speaker to classes at the USC Gould School of Law where his wife, Susan Wright, is Associate Professor of Lawyering Skills and Assistant Director of Academic Support.
+He is a frequent speaker to classes at the USC Gould School of Law where his wife, Susan Wright, is Professor of Lawyering Skills and Director of Academic Success.

 Work for Clients

-In the land use area, Mr. Steele has worked on a range of projects ranging from large (7,000+ planned units) residential subdivisions to small mixed use projects in historic downtowns.
+In the land use area, Mr. Steele has worked on a range of projects ranging from large (5,000+ planned units) residential subdivisions to small mixed use projects in historic downtowns.
 He has authored unique ordinances on such subjects as picketing in residential areas and food truck regulation.
-Mr. Steele also is the author of dozens of local ballot measures, including open space preservation, local taxes and bond measures, fireworks regulation and transportation issues.
+Mr. Steele also is the author of dozens of local ballot measures, including open space preservation, local taxes and bond measures, fireworks regulation, and transportation issues.
 Public agencies consult with him at all stages of the process of ballot measure process, from polling and strategic decisions, to drafting the measure, to advising about processes and permissible public agency involvement in ballot measure activities.
-Many entities with “in-house” City Attorneys and General Counsel have consulted with Mr. Steele on elections and voting issues, including the cities of Compton, Redondo Beach, Hawthorne, Pasadena, Fremont, San Luis Obispo, and the San Diego Association Governments.
-In the most recent election cycles, Mr. Steele advised clients on issues as significant and diverse as the Los Angeles County and San Diego County sales tax proposals to fund transportation projects, marijuana taxes and regulations throughout the State, local land use measures on the Central Coast, and districting measures in Imperial, San Bernardino and Riverside Counties.
+Many entities with “in-house” City Attorneys and General Counsel have consulted with Mr. Steele on elections and voting issues, including the Cities of Compton, Redondo Beach, Hawthorne, Pasadena, Fremont, Livermore, San Luis Obispo, and the San Diego Association of Governments.
+In recent election cycles, Mr. Steele advised clients on issues as significant and diverse as the Los Angeles County and San Diego County sales tax proposals to fund transportation projects, marijuana taxes and regulations throughout the State, local land use measures on the Central Coast, and districting measures in Imperial, San Bernardino, and Riverside Counties.

 Prior to joining Richards, Watson & Gershon out of law school in 1992, Mr. Steele was a political campaign consultant and public affairs professional at Cerrell Associates, Inc., one of the nation’s most prominent public affairs firms.
-He worked on campaigns for state, local and federal offices, including two presidential campaigns.
-He worked as advance staff for political figures such as U.S. Senators Albert Gore, Jr., Alan Simpson and Lloyd Bentsen, Assembly Speaker Willie Brown, Los Angeles Mayor Tom Bradley and Honolulu Mayor Frank Fasi.
-He also worked as advance staff in connection with events such as the 1984 Olympics and the Los Angeles visits of Pope John Paul II in 1987 and His Holiness Vazken I of the Armenian Apostolic Church in 1988.
+He worked on campaigns for state, local, and federal offices, including two presidential campaigns.
+He worked as advance staff for political figures such as U.S. Senators Albert Gore, Jr., Alan Simpson, and Lloyd Bentsen, Assembly Speaker Willie Brown, Los Angeles Mayor Tom Bradley, and Honolulu Mayor Frank Fasi.
+He also worked as advance staff in connection with events such as the 1984 Olympics and the Los Angeles visits of Pope John Paul II in 1987, and His Holiness Vazken I of the Armenian Apostolic Church in 1988.

 Honors & Awards